General Academic Policies

 Honor Students

-Students in the second, third, fourth and fifth year of theology whose cumulative point averages are 3.5 or above are classified as “honor students.”
+Students in the second, third, fourth and fifth year of theology whose cumulative grade point averages are 3.5 or above are classified as “honor students.”

 They may be granted, at the discretion of an individual professor, the privilege of optional class attendance so they may acquire a more thorough knowledge of a subject through independent study under scholarly direction.